Sequence/docs

 }

-fills — per-fill events with embedded TCA breakdown:
+fills — per-fill events from every venue:

 json